-The District continues to support and encourage the ongoing habitat-restoration efforts in the wetlands and riparian areas surrounding the Carmel River Lagoon.
+The District continues to support and encourage the ongoing habitat restoration efforts in the wetlands and riparian areas surrounding the Carmel River Lagoon.
 These efforts are consistent with goals that were identified in the Carmel River Lagoon Enhancement Plan, which was partially funded by the District.
 The District continues to work with various agencies and landowners to implement ongoing restoration of the Odello West property and future restoration of the Odello East property across the highway.
 Because of the restoration activities on the south side of the lagoon, the District has concentrated its monitoring efforts on the relatively undisturbed north side.
-Staff have also continue to meet and discuss with other agencies the ongoing use of an existing CDPR agricultural well and potential future use of treated water from the Carmel Area Wastewater District to augment the lagoon during periods of low water.
+Staff also continue to meet and discuss with other agencies the ongoing use of an existing CDPR agricultural well.

 The District expanded its long-term monitoring around the lagoon in 1995 in an attempt to determine if the reduction in freshwater flows due to groundwater pumping upstream might change the size or ecological character of the wetlands.
 Demonstrable changes have not been identified.
-Because of the complexity of the estuarine system, a variety of parameters are monitored, including vegetative cover in transects and quadrats, water conductivity, and It is notable that due to the number of factors affecting this system, it would be hydrology. premature to attribute any observed changes solely to groundwater pumping.
-During the 20-year period to date, for example, there have been two Extremely Wet (1995 and 1998), two Wet (2005, 2006), five Above Normal (1996, 1997, 2000, 2010 and 2011), and five Normal (1999, 2001, 2003, 2008 and 2009), two Below Normal (2002 and 2004), two Dry (2012 and 2013), and two Critically Dry (2007 and 2014) Water Year types in terms of total annual runoff.
-Thus, the hydrology of the watershed has been wetter than average 45% of the time, and at least normal or better 70% of the time during that period.
-However, monitoring in 2014 occurred during a Critically Dry Water Year that followed two consecutive Dry Water Years.
+Because of the complexity of the estuarine system, a variety of parameters are monitored, including vegetative cover in transects and quadrats, water conductivity, and

+It is notable that due to the number of factors affecting this system, it would be premature to attribute any observed changes solely to groundwater pumping.
+During the 22-year period to date, for example, there have been two Extremely Wet (1995 and 1998), two Wet (2005, 2006), five Above Normal (1996, 1997, 2000, 2010 and 2011), five Normal (1999, 2001, 2003, 2008 and 2009), two Below Normal (2004 and 2016), four Dry (2002, 2012, 2013 and 2015), and two Critically Dry (2007 and 2014) Water Year types in terms of total annual runoff.
+Thus, the hydrology of the watershed has been wetter than average 41% of the time, and at least normal or better 64% of the time during that 22 year period.
+However, monitoring in 2014 occurred during a Critically Dry Water Year that followed two consecutive Dry Water Years, and 2015 was the first time a fourth year of drought was ever monitored.
 Other natural factors that affect the wetlands include introduction of salt water into the system as waves overtop the sandbar in autumn and winter, tidal fluctuations, and long-term global climatic change.
 When the District initiated the long-term lagoon monitoring component of the Mitigation Program, it was with the understanding that it would be necessary to gather data for an extended period in order to draw conclusions about well production drawdown effects on wetland dynamics.
 It is recommended that the current vegetation, conductivity, topographical and wildlife monitoring be continued in order to provide a robust data set for continued analysis of potential changes around the lagoon.
+The District has also budgeted to reactivate the CDPR lagoon water-quality profiler that has been out of service for four years, under an interagency MOU.
+Continuous data at the CAWD pipe site should begin to be acquired again during the next RY.